bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 ## Solution
 ### Simple solution
 An easy way to address this is to split the task into two steps:
-1. Find all possible substrings for the given string
+1. Find all possible substrings for a given string
 2. For each of the substrings, check if it has repeating characters and if its length is greater than the length of the current longest substring

-To implement this approach, we will need two nested for-loops for the first step, also a var to store the current longest substring's length and one more for-loop for the second step.

 To start with, let's create a skeleton for the methods and invoke them.
 This will give you an idea about the algorithm.